Aranyak: Aditya Narayan Dash

 When a short boy named Dhaturia came to perform dance here his age was not more than twelve or thirteen.
 In the Southern parts there was a famine due to drought, hence the people of those lands went out to perform dances.
 Dhaturia came along with such a party — he was only paid with meals, that too only as meager as Chinese grass grains with salt, and at most some jungle vegetables.

 Dhaotal Sahu

-Dhaotal Sahu lives in the village of Naogachia; his occupation is to lend money on interest.
-We mostly think of interest earning money lenders as very bad people.
-But Dhaotal Sahu is not like them, he is in fact quite the opposite — greed-less kind soul.

-Everyone around the forest knows him; inhabitants, businessmen, landlord, almost everyone transacts with him — there is no estimation of his wealth.
-But he is a very simple and ego less person, who does not have any issue with wearing dusty clothes and having a meal of simple sattu beside a stub or by the street.
+Dhaotal Sahu is a wealthy moneylender living in the village of Naogachia.
+Unlike most money lenders, he is not greedy.
+Everyone around the forest knows and transacts with him.
+He is a kind, simple and non-egtistic person, who does not mind wearing dusty clothes or having simple meals such as sattu.

 Matuknath Pnaare

 Matuknath Pnaare is a descendant of an educated Brahmin family, who used to teach in a tol or a small primary school in his village.
 Once the school closed down, he wandered in search of a job and landed in the office of Satyacharan one day.
 He thinks — if the manager favors him then there would be an opportunity of earning.
 There could be no arrangements made for him in the office as he knew nothing about the work, but he stayed there for a few days.
 Satyacharan also did not object in that, because may be he liked this simple, almost callous ever happy man somewhat.